-Your baby can now hold up her head steadily and hold herself easily at 45 degree when on her tummy.
+Your baby can now hold up her head steadily and hold herself easily at 45 degree while on her tummy time.
 You can try holding her on her feet and put her in different positions.
 Play all the fun activities for 3 month old baby that will help her muscles gain strength.

 1. Your Baby Has Now Discovered Her Hands:

 She has discovered she has hands that can be used for so many things.
 Here is what she tries doing with her hands:

 - You can see her having fun with her fingers.